 I suggest buying a power supply which has either an analog or digital display.
-Before starting, make sure to use the right voltage, depending on the machine.
+Before starting, make sure everything is tuned correctly and use the right voltage, depending on the machine.
 This is typically between 1.5 and 18 volts.

 Another essential is a footswitch and a clip cord.
 The clip cord is what connects the machine with the power supply.
 You will most likely have to purchase these separate from the kit, although they aren’t expensive.
 The clip cord has to be connected at the bottom of the machine.
 Once everything is set up and working, you’re ready to start.

 How to Use a Tattoo Gun